SeshanDev/bank_system_python/README.md

 bank system with source code and testing code(integration test, unit test)

-Go to this website and intigrate your device
+Go to this website and intigrate your device to run testing codes

    https://docs.pytest.org/en/7.4.x/getting-started.html#getstarted